DigitalWitness/disclose/README.md

 ```
 ## Running on Ubuntu/Linux

 Ubuntu and Linux use the Google DNS by default (8.8.8.X).
-This is blocked by GTRI.
-The Node-Backend can still be run by changing the DNS server to GTRIs:
+This is blocked by some corporate firewalls.
+The Node-Backend can still be run by changing the DNS server to one that is permitted:

 Edit the /etc/resolv.conf file and add the following line:
 ```
-DOCKER_OPTS="--dns=130.207.199.54"
+DOCKER_OPTS="--dns=x.x.x.x"
 ```